HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 ---

-## CRM-R08 — DDoS attack against customer-facing application
+## CRM-R08 (DDoS attack against customer-facing application)

 **Risk description:** If CloudReach's application is targeted by a volumetric or application-layer DDoS attack, customers could experience service degradation or outage, affecting SLA commitments and customer trust.

-**Threat / Vulnerability:** External threat actor (hacktivist, extortion attempt, or opportunistic attack); reliance on cloud-native scaling without a dedicated DDoS mitigation service.
+**Threat / Vulnerability:** External threat actor (hacktivist, extortion attempt, or opportunistic attack) reliance on cloud-native scaling without a dedicated DDoS mitigation service.

-**Existing controls:** AWS Shield Standard (included by default); CloudFront CDN in front of the application; auto-scaling configured for the application tier.
+**Existing controls:** AWS Shield Standard (included by default) CloudFront CDN in front of the application auto-scaling configured for the application tier.

 | | Likelihood | Impact | Rating |
 |---|---|---|---|